 Kind of Personal Data we may collect about you

-Data from the following categories of personal information about you, may be collected and processed per case in order to serve the purpose of the data collection and in accordance with the relevant legal basis as described in this Policy:
+Data from the following categories of personal information about the data subject, may be collected and processed per case in order to serve the purpose of the data collection and in accordance with the relevant legal basis as described in this Policy:

-- Contact details with you or a natural person you may indicate instead of you (name, surname, address, telephone or fax number, email);
+- Contact details (name, surname, address, telephone or fax number, email);

 - Occupational information (occupation, position);